alibaba/pipcook/docs/tutorials/component-image-classification.md

    - pie
       - ...

-We have prepared such a dataset, you can download it and check it out：[Download here](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-image-classification/component-recognition-classification.zip)
+We have prepared such a dataset, you can download it and check it out：[Download here](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-image-classification/component-recognition-classification.zip).

 ## Start Training

 After the dataset is ready, we can start training.
 Using Pipcook can be very convenient for the training of image classification.
-You only need to build the following pipeline,
+You only need to build the following pipeline:
 ```json
 {
   "plugins": {